alia-peterson/hang-in-there/README.md

-#Hang In There
+# Hang In There

-This is a site that creates 2000s era motivational posters.
+This is a website that creates 2000s era motivational posters.
 The user can combine images, titles, and quotes either at random or of their own choosing.
 This is a simple site that uses vanilla JavaScript, HTML, and CSS.
-You can view Hang in There [here](https://alia-peterson.github.io/hang-in-there/).
+You can visit Hang in There [here](https://alia-peterson.github.io/hang-in-there/).

-## Why did we make this?
+## Why did you make this?

 Good question.
 We’re students at the [Turing School of Software of Software and Design](https://turing.io/), and this is a site we built from a boilerplate for a class project.
 If you’re not one of our instructors we’re not sure why you’re looking at this but we hope you have fun!